Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free

 Don’t be fooled by its name!
 Barcodes is not an app that scans products.
-It actually turns your Fitbit into a digital wallet for your reward and membership cards.
-All you need to do is scan each card’s barcode and enter the number beneath on your paired phone.
-Once your cards are saved and synced, you can open Barcodes on your Fitbit tracker and scroll through your wallet whenever you need one.
-Barcodes can store up to seven different codes, from gym memberships to student IDs, making the app incredibly convenient.
+Instead, the app turns your Fitbit into a digital wallet for your reward and membership cards.
+It can store up to seven codes, from gym memberships to student IDs.
+Scan each card’s barcode and enter the number beneath it on your paired phone.
+Once your cards are saved and synced, you can open the Barcodes app on your Fitbit tracker and scroll through your wallet.

 C25K Trainer